JUMP-TA/JenkinsWebApp/README.md

 2. **Run the Docker Container Locally**:
    - Ensure that the Docker container is running on your local machine by visiting `http://localhost:3000`.

-By following these steps, you should be able to set up a Jenkins pipeline to build, push, and deploy a Node.js application using Docker.
-If you encounter any issues, feel free to ask for further assistance.
+These steps demonstrate how to set up a Jenkins pipeline that builds, pushes, and deploys a Node.js application.